websanco/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/orders/order-information.md

 ## Emails

-The _Emails_ tab contains all the [communications](../../store-administration/sending-emails/store-emails.md) between the buyer and seller.
+The _Emails_ tab contains all the [transactional emails](../../store-administration/sending-emails/store-emails.md) sent by the Liferay Commerce instance.

 ![Emails Tab](./order-information/images/05.png)